Sakshi983-cmd/ML_AI_Interview_Chatbot/README.md

 🚀 How it Works: The chatbot uses transformer-based language models to understand your questions and generate context-aware responses tailored for ML interview preparation.

 Unlock ML concepts, practice questions, and real-world insights effortlessly.
+### 🔧 LoRA Fine-Tuning

+This project includes LoRA-based fine-tuning of a causal LLM (GPT2/LLaMA) using Hugging Face PEFT.
+We trained adapter layers on a custom ML interview Q&A dataset to generate domain-specific responses.
+See `fine_tune_lora.py` for training logic and `dataset.json` for examples.

 ---